shellbro/ansible-role-ssh-tunnel-client/README.md

 Role Variables
 --------------

-* server - server hostname or IP address (required)
+* server - server name or IP address (required)
 * server_port - server's SSH port (by default 22)
+* server_user - user that exists on the server side used for SSH connection (required)
-* user - run tunnel as this user.
-This option implies that specified user exists on the client side, has SSH key pair generated and public SSH key is installed on the server side using `shellbro.ssh_tunnel_server` role. (required)
+* client_user - run tunnel as this user.
+This option implies that specified user exists on the client side, has SSH key pair generated and it's SSH public key is installed on the server side using `shellbro.ssh_tunnel_server` role. (required)
 * server_alive_interval - SSH connection setting (by default 15 seconds)
 * server_alive_count_max - SSH connection setting (by default 3)